Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: More Related Studies

-\textbf{OOD Generalization} \citep{shen2021towards} has been widely explored.
-Recent studies \citep{ye2022ood,gui2022good,wiles2021fine} point out that OOD falls into two specific categories: correlation shift and covariate shift.
+\textbf{OOD Generalization} \citep{shen2021towards,liu2021heterogeneous,koyama2020invariance} has been widely explored.
+Inspired by invariant learning and causal theory, a series of general algorithms \cite{ahuja2020invariant,wang2022toward,kamath2021does,koyama2020invariance,rojas2018invariant} have recently been proposed to solve the OOD problem.
+Recent studies \citep{ye2022ood,gui2022good,wiles2021fine} point out that OOD falls into two specific categories: correlation shift (\aka concept shift) and covariate shift (\aka diversity shift).
 Correlation shift denotes that the environmental features and labels establish a statistical correlation that is inconsistent in training and test data.
 Thus, the models prefer to learn spurious correlations and rely on shortcut features \citep{geirhos2020shortcut} for predictions, resulting in a large performance drop.
 In contrast, covariate shift indicates that there exist unseen environmental features in test data.
 The limited training environment makes this issue intractable.
-In recent years, OOD generalization on graphs is drawing widespread attention \citep{li2021ood,li2022out,fan2021generalizing,wu2022handling,DIR,miao2022interpretable,yu2022finding,sui2021causal,liu2022graph,chen2022invariance}.
-However, these efforts mainly focus on correlation shift.
-While the issue of graph covariate shift is of great need but largely unexplored.
+Tasks pertaining to domain generalization \cite{wang2022generalizing} often exhibit the covariate shift issue, such as model inference under previously unseen test domains.
+Consequently, there have been numerous recent efforts \cite{baek2020learning,mahajan2021domain,mancini2020towards,muandet2013domain} to address such challenges.
+In recent years, OOD generalization on graphs is drawing widespread attention \cite{li2022out}.
+Given the intricate nature of graph data types and associated tasks \cite{you2023graph}, issues related to distribution shifts can emerge in various contexts, such as node classification \cite{zhu2021shift,wu2022handling,jin2022empowering}, graph classification \cite{li2021ood,fan2021generalizing,DIR,miao2022interpretable,yu2023mind,sui2021causal,liu2022graph,buffellisizeshiftreg,yehudai2021local}, or dynamic graph data \cite{zhang2022dynamic}, among others.
+Emerging research has increasingly focused on the identification of stable features or subgraphs within graph data.
+These substructures are posited to maintain causal relationships with target labels, thereby enhancing the model's capacity for generalization \cite{sui2021causal,liu2022graph}, explainability \cite{fang2023cooperative,DIR,miao2022interpretable,fang2022regularization}, and computational efficiency \cite{JCST-2206-12583,chen2021unified,wang2022exploring}.
+Concurrently, efforts are being made to extend these principles to diverse applications, such as molecular graphs \cite{yang2022learning}, recommender systems \cite{yang2022towards,zhang2023invariant}, and anomaly detection \cite{gao2023alleviating,gao2023addressing,DBLP:journals/fcsc/GaoWHFZ23}.